preciofishbone/OmniaDocs/team-collaboration/site-directory/index.rst

 .. image:: site-directory-properties2.png

 The properties, that can be shown here, are set for the site template, except "Title" and "Created" which is always used, and displayed as headings in the list.
-See this description for more information about site template properties: Site templates (link)
+See this description for more information about site template properties:
+:doc:`Site Templates </team-collaboration/site-templates/index>`

-To implement a site directory, note the following:
+To implement a Site Directory, note the following:

 +   The Omnia features "Omnia Site Directory" and "Omnia Site Directory Web Parts" must be active.
-+   The site directory can be added as a web part to a standard Sharepoint site or as a block to a Quick Page.
++   The Site Directory can be added as a web part to a standard Sharepoint site or as a block to a Quick Page.
-+   The web part/block can be added to any web part zone/area, but note that the site directory requires some space.
++   The web part/block can be added to any web part zone/area, but note that the Site Directory requires some space.

 Settings for the control
 ************************